ISO 8601: Commerce

-The ISO 8601 week date, as of 2006, appeared in its basic form on major brand commercial packaging in the United States.
+As of 2006, the ISO week date appears in its basic form on major brand commercial packaging in the United States.
 Its appearance depended on the particular packaging, canning, or bottling plant more than any particular brand.
 The format is particularly useful for quality assurance, so that production errors can be readily traced.

 RFCs

 IETF RFC 3339 defines a profile of ISO 8601 for use in Internet protocols and standards.
 It explicitly excludes durations and dates before the common era.
 The more complex formats such as week numbers and ordinal days are not permitted.

 RFC 3339 deviates from ISO 8601 in allowing a zero time zone offset to be specified as "-00:00", which ISO 8601 forbids.
 RFC 3339 intends "-00:00" to carry the connotation that it is not stating a preferred time zone, whereas the conforming "+00:00" or any non-zero offset connotes that the offset being used is preferred.
 This convention regarding "-00:00" is derived from earlier RFCs, such as RFC 2822 which uses it for timestamps in email headers.
 RFC 2822 made no claim that any part of its timestamp format conforms to ISO 8601, and so was free to use this convention without conflict.

+Building upon the foundations of RFC 3339, the IETF introduced the Internet Extended Date/Time Format (IXDTF) in RFC 9557.
+This format extends the timestamp representation to include additional information such as an associated time zone name.
+The inclusion of time zone names is particularly useful for applications that need to account for events like daylight saving time transitions.
+Furthermore, IXDTF maintains compatibility with pre-existing syntax for attaching time zone names to timestamps, providing a standardized and flexible approach to timestamp representation on the internet.
+Example: